KFYO (AM): Texas Tech Red Raiders & the Modern Era of KFYO

-In late May 2023, Dave King announced he was retiring from the KFYO morning show "Sunrise LBK" for health reasons.
-King passed away the following month.
+In late May 2023, Dave King announced he was retiring from the KFYO morning show "Sunrise LBK" for health reasons; King died the following month.
 Following King's passing, Ken Corbin and Matt Crow joined Tom Collins as rotating co-hosts for "Sunrise LBK" with Matt Crow permanently joining Tom Collins on "Sunrise LBK" in late March 2024.

 First United Methodist Church of Lubbock, at the end of 2023, ended an over 50-year relationship with KFYO when it ceased airing its Sunday 11a.m. church service.
 First United Methodist Church had aired a Sunday morning church service on KFYO since 1952.